redbox-mint/documentation-redbox2/src/render/installationDocumentation/centosInstallation.html.md

 Verify that the mongod process has started successfully by checking the contents of the log file at /var/log/mongodb/mongod.log for a line reading: [initandlisten] waiting for connections on port 27017

+**Check/update MongoDB bind address**

+While generally, the redboxportal may use redbox API to communicate with mongodb, upon startup, the frontend portal will attempt to communicate with the mongodb server.
+If the mongodb exists at another vm/ip, you may need to change mongo's bind address from 127.0.0.1 (default) to 0.0.0.0 (all) or the specific ip.
+MongoError: failed to connect to server [localhost:27017] on first connect On your mongodb vm/container, edit /etc/mongod.conf and edit ```net:bindIp```.
+Then reload/restart mongodb.

 ## Install nginx

 Additional information on installing the NGINX web server can be found [here](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)